Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/build.typ

       ],

       cellx(colspan: 2)[
-        Fortunately, we didn't ran into any major issues with our drivetrain which means this side of the drivetrain was a success.
-However, there was a small spacing error that we found towards the end of the meeting
+        Fortunately, we did not run into any major issues with our drivetrain which means this side of the drivetrain was a success.
+However, there was a small spacing error that we found towards the end of the meeting.

         #nb_admonition(type: "note")[Ishika was not assigned any building tasks so she could attend a programming lesson with some of the seniors about classes and header files.]
       ]